Star Band

 Formed to celebrate Senegal's independence in 1960, Kasse recruited members of other band including Guinea-Jazz and Tropical Jazz.
-The band has hosted many of Senegal's most influential musicians, Youssou N'Dour being the most notable, and gave birth to several splinter groups including Le Super Star de Dakar, Orchestra Baobab, Star Number One who considered themselves to be the original Star Band, and Etoile de Dakar.
+The band has hosted many of Senegal's most influential musicians, Youssou N'Dour being the most notable, and gave birth to several splinter groups including Le Super Star de Dakar, Orchestra Baobab, Star Number One (who considered themselves to be the original Star Band), and Étoile de Dakar.
 Star Band singers Pape Seck and Laba Sosseh would later go on to sing with Africando.

-Early History
+Early history

 Early members of the band included singer Amara Toure and saxophonist Mady Konate who were recruited from Tropical Jazz.
 They joined saxophonist Dexter Johnson, guitar-player Papa Diabate, bass-player Harisson, and trumpet-player Bob Armstrong who were from the then-defunct Guinea-Jazz.
 Other members included guitarist José Ramos, Mbousse Mbaye (maracas, guiro, vocals) and Lynx Tall (tumba, vocals).
-The vocalist Laba Sosseh would join soon afterward after requesting to be allowed to sing a song during one of the bands shows.
+The vocalist Laba Sosseh would join soon afterward after requesting to be allowed to sing a song during one of the band's shows.

-Splinter Bands
+Splinter bands

 As Ibra Kasse ruled the band with an iron hand, members of the Star Band often got into disagreements with him.
 Throughout the years, members of the Star Band would quit because they felt that Ibra Kasse was too much of a dictator as band leader.
 One of the first major defections was when the Nigerian saxophonist Dexter Johnson left the band along with singer Laba Sosseh in 1964 to form Le Super Star de Dakar.

 In 1970, most of the younger members of the Star Band left to form Orchestra Baobab who were to serve as the house band for the newly opened Baobab club, a new club that was opened to compete with the Miami Club.
 After several years as a top band in Dakar, Orchestra Baobab would eventually reform for an international career.